CodeReclaimers/neat-python/docs/module_summaries.rst

     .. py:classmethod:: write_config(f, param_dict)

       Required interface method.
-Saves parameters to new config file. **Has a default of 15 for species_elitism, but will be overridden by the default of
+Saves parameters to new config file.
+TODO: Has a default of 15 for species_elitism, but will be overridden by the default of
-      0 in parse_config.**
+      0 in parse_config.

       :param f: `File object <file>` to write to.
       :type f: `file`
       :param dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.

+    .. py:method:: update(species_set, generation)

+      Required interface method.
+Updates species fitness history information, checking for ones that have not improved in :ref:`max_stagnation <max-stagnation-label>` generations, and - unless it would result in the number of species dropping below the configured
+      :ref:`species_elitism <species-elitism-label>` if they were removed, in which case the highest-fitness species are spared - returns a list with stagnant species marked for removal.
+TODO: Currently interacts directly with the internals of the :py:class:`species.Species` object.
+      Also, currently both checks for num_non_stagnant to stop marking stagnant **and** does not allow the top ``species_elitism`` species to be marked stagnant.
+While the latter could admittedly help with the problem mentioned above, the ordering of species fitness is using the fitness gotten from the ``species_fitness_func`` (and thus may miss high-fitness members of overall low-fitness species, depending on the function in use).

+      :param object species_set: A :py:class:`species.DefaultSpeciesSet` or compatible object.
+      :param int generation: The current generation.
+      :return: A list of tuples of (species :term:`id/key <key>`, :py:class:`Species <species.Species>` object, is_stagnant).
+      :rtype: list(tuple(int, object, bool))

 .. py:module:: statistics
    :synopsis: Gathers and provides (to callers and/or to a file) information on genome and species fitness, which are the most-fit genomes, and similar.